 Start the day off with a Danish style breakfast: coffee, rye bread with cheese, jam, or salmon, or a pastry.
 Oatmeal, porridge, and eggs are also common breakfast foods.

-A few of the popular breakfast and brunch spots in Copenhagen include Café Norden (in the city center), Mad & Kaffe (in Vesterbro), and Kalaset.
+A few of the popular breakfast and brunch spots in Copenhagen include Mad & Kaffe (in Vesterbro), and Kalaset.

-9 am: Rent Your Bicycle for the day
+9 am: Rent a Bicycle for the Day

 With one day in Copenhagen, the most efficient (and the most fun) way to get around the city is by bicycle.
 With designated bicycle lanes and traffic lights, getting around Copenhagen is safe and easy.